5 elements of weight control advise you to balance your calories, watch your portions, get physical, nurture your family, and set realistic goals.

 - Salad is an excellent low-calorie option.
 With its crunchy, nutritious, and filling raw vegetables.
 However, salad dressing adds about 120 calories per two-tablespoon serving to our ‘low cal’ salad.

-Nurturing A Healthy Family
+Nurture A Healthy Family

 As the obesity epidemic reaches the youth, parents look for dietary help.
 But imposing a portion-controlled diet is not the answer for most children.
 Despite the old rule about ‘cleaning their plates’, children need to recognise their own internal signals to both hunger and satisfaction.